oracle/gdk-vscode-extensions/micronaut-tools/README.md

 * __micronaut-tools.showWelcomePage__ - when set to `true` (default), show the Micronaut Tools when the extension is activated.
 * __micronaut-tools.jdt.buildsystemExecution__ - if set to `true` (default), enables enhanced Run support for Micronaut applications.

-## Micronaut Commands
+## Available Commands

-Invoke the Micronaut commands from the Command Palette, then search for "Micronaut Tools".
+To invoke the commands available from the Command Palette, search for "Micronaut Tools".
 To open the Command Palette, select **Command Palette** from the **View** menu.

 The following commands are available for Micronaut project development: